 - No more PayPal payment processing fees

-- Charities can also access everything they need in one place: consolidated fees, customised reports, refunds and returns and labels.
+- Charities can also access everything they need in one place: consolidated fees, customised reports, refunds and returns, and labels.
 If you use third-party tools, there should be no change to how you use them.

 How long will it take to receive the money from sales?

-How will this change charities' invoices?
+How will moving to managed payments change charities' invoices?

 - Examples of eBay selling fees include but are not limited to: insertion fees, listing upgrades, and shop subscription fees.

 - You will be able to find information on fees and expenses via the reports functionality in the Payments tab in Seller Hub.